About Me

 My Leadership Style

-My leadership style is grounded in the principles of servant leadership, a philosophy first proposed by Robert Greenleaf in his 1970 work entitled, ‘The Servant as a Leader.’
+My leadership style is grounded in the principles of servant leadership, a philosophy first proposed by Robert Greenleaf in his 1970 work entitled, ‘The Servant as a Leader.
 I truly believe that people in an organization promote its success when they are earnestly committed to the vision and mission of the organization.
 People produce their best work when they are guided by a leader who fully acknowledges their capabilities and values their individual contributions to the team as a whole.

-My Philosophy
+My Philosophy on Education

 I truly believe that the best way to eradicate reading failure is to ensure that all teachers are highly qualified and trained in planning and delivery of research-based instructional strategies.
 Literacy experts agree that knowledgeable teachers are capable of using data to make instructional decisions and produce tangible results with the students in their care.
-Schools definitely need to provide teachers with access to stellar curricular programs that would best meet the needs of all students.
-However, without solid knowledge of literacy content and sound pedagogical practices, teachers cannot leverage learning for their students in spite accessibility to the best programs.
+Schools definitely need to provide teachers with access to stellar curricular programs that meet the needs of all students.
+However, without solid knowledge of literacy content and sound pedagogical practices, teachers cannot leverage learning for their students in spite of accessibility to the best programs.

 “Informed teachers are our best insurance against reading failure.
 While programs are very helpful tools, programs don’t teach; teachers do.” – Dr. Louisa C. Moats

 Dr. Louisa C. Moats, a nationally recognized researcher and authority on literacy education and the professional development of teachers, indicates that: “Informed teachers are our best insurance against reading failure.
 While programs are very helpful tools, programs don’t teach; teachers do.”* Having the best curriculum or the most innovative program will not leverage learning and achievement for our struggling learners unless we adequately train teachers to teach effectively.
-Knowledgeable and skilled teachers are capable of making data-informed instructional decisions to change the trajectory of students at risk of reading failure.

-Commitment to Ongoing Improvement
+Ongoing Learning & Improvement

-In essence, I believe that success is an ongoing journey.
+Success is an ongoing journey.
 If we are truly serious about improving teacher quality and instruction in all schools, then all teachers and school leaders must adopt the mindset of “ongoing learning and improvement.”
 To get there we need to be constantly open to learning and improvement.

 “The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.” – Alvin Toffler